11 civilians gunned down by security forces in Nagaland; Army says 1 soldier killed, several injured | Law-Order

 Mon shares a porous international border with Myanmar, where the Yung Aung faction of NSCN (K) is based.

-The situation is under control and police is conducting spot verification, he said.
+The situation is under control and the police is conducting spot verification, he said.

+Official sources said Defence Minister Rajnath Singh and Army Chief Gen M M Naravane have been briefed about the incident.

 ''Based on credible intelligence of likely movement of insurgents, a specific operation was planned to be conducted in the area of Tiru, Mon District, Nagaland.
 The incident and its aftermath are deeply regretted.
 The cause of the unfortunate loss of lives is being investigated at the highest level and appropriate action will be taken as per the course of law,'' a statement issued by the headquarters of the Army's 3 Corps said.